 A typical shift at a restaurant starts with the waiter or waitress, clocking in.
 After doing so you will then want to check in and talk with the manager and/or lead server.
-During this time you will want to find out if there are any large group reservations, specials, menu changes and what section you will be working for that shift.
+During this time you will want to find out if there are any large group reservations, specials, menu changes and what section you will be working and any specific shift waitress duties.
 Once you have had this conversation it is time for you to make sure that your section is set up correctly and that the designated server station is stocked and ready to go.
 Often times there will be a checklist that is required for each employee to complete at the beginning and end of their shift.

 After you have everything setup for the shift it is time to start taking tables and serving guests.
-Typically a host will seat the guests and then notify you of the number of guests and which table they are sitting at.
-This is then your cue to go over to the table, greet them and then explain more about the different menu items and restaurant style.
+Typically a host will seat the guests and then notify the server on duty.
+This is the server’s cue to go over to the table, greet them and then explain more about the different menu items and restaurant style.
 (See paragraph 2).
-You will then want to get a beverage order from the guests.
+The server will then take a beverage order from the guests.
 (See paragraph 3).
-Once you have the guests’ beverage order you will likely enter it in the POS computer under the correct table number and in the correct order in which the guests are sitting.
-Once you or the bartender have the drinks ready, deliver them to the table in seat numbered order.
-You can then ask them if they would like to start with a suggested appetizer and/or take their order.
-Once again, you will enter their food orders in the same order that the guests are sitting.
+Once waiters have taken the guests’ beverage order they will enter it in the POS computer under the correct table number and in the correct order in which the guests are sitting.
+Once the waiter, waitress or the bartender have the drinks ready, the duties of the waitress include delivering them to their guests.
+The server can then ask them if they would like to start with a suggested appetizer and/or take their order.
+Once again, the waitress duties include entering the food orders in the same order that the guests are sitting.

-Throughout your shift, as a waitress you will also be responsible for making sure that the designated server station is clean and fully stocked.
-You will want to make sure that there are napkins, rolled silverware, to-go boxes, the ice bin is full, glasses and silverware are polished as well as any other items that might be used throughout the shift.
+Throughout the shift, waitress responsibilities include making sure that the designated server station is clean and fully stocked.
+Those responsibilities include filling napkins, rolling silverware, preparing to-go boxes, refilling the ice bin, polishing glasses and silverware as well as any other duties that come up throughout the shift.

-Once your tables have finished up with their main entrees make sure to suggest and offer them a dessert, coffee, and/or after dinner drink.
-When everyone at the table is finished with all meals, ask them how they would like the bill to be split.
-When you know how they would like the bill separated, you can print the bill and present it to the table.
-Remember to let them know that there is no rush and that you will return shortly to process their credit card or make change.
-To retain customers for return business, the server should thank the guests for dining at the restaurant and tell them you look forward to seeing them again.
+Once the guests have finished up with their main entrees it is the servers responsibility to offer the guest a dessert, coffee, and/or after dinner drink.
+Once everyone at the table is finished, the server will ask them how they would like the bill to be split.
+Then the server will split it as needed and deliver it to the table.
+Good waiters and waitresses resume their other duties and don’t rush the guests.
+The server will return shortly to process their credit card or make change.
+To retain customers for return business, the server should thank the guests for dining at the restaurant and tell them they look forward to seeing them again.

-Remember, every restaurant may have a different waitress job description so it’s important read your prospective employers, so that you know exactly what waitress duties and responsibilities are required for the restaurant for which you are applying.
+Remember, every restaurant may have a different waitress job description so it’s important to read up on your prospective employers, so that you know exactly what waitress duties and responsibilities are required for the restaurant for which you are applying.
 This website is your source for server job descriptions and resumes.
-Read more about how to land your perfect restaurant job as a waitress.
+Read more about how to land the perfect restaurant job as a waitress.